dwyl/learn-redux/egghead.io_video_tutorial_notes.md

 Now the tests pass without *mutations*.

-And I can also use the new **ES6** [***spread operator***](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to write the code in a more consise way:
+And I can also use the new **ES6** [***spread operator***](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_operator) to write the code in a more concise way:

 ```js
 const addCounter = (list) => {